emmanueljs1/nbe/NbE.lagda.md

 ...            | inj₂ tt         = ⟨ unit , nf-unit ⟩
 ```

-Next up is perhaps the most important part of normalization by evaluation:
+We are now ready to actually define reflection and reification in Agda.
+These
-reflection and reification.
-These are mutually recursive, and will each be
-defined by induction on the type `T`.
+are mutually recursive, and will each be defined by induction on the type `T`.
+Their definition is almost the same as the sketch shown in pseudocode, except
+that the implicit changing of contexts is now being handled by using liftable
+terms instead.

 ```agda